-- (1) The Chairperson may adjourn the meeting to consider a point of order otherwise she or he must rule on it as soon as it is raised. - (2) All other matters before the Council are to be suspended until the point of order is decided.
+- (1) The Chairperson may adjourn the meeting to consider a point of order otherwise they must rule on it as soon as it is raised. - (2) All other matters before the Council are to be suspended until the point of order is decided.